Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Pfaffian Calabi--Yau Threefolds

 Therefore $h^{1,2}$ is determined by the explicit description of $\mathscr{F}_{\bullet}\rightarrow\mathscr{I}_{X}^{2}$ derived in Lemma \ref{Lem:1}. \end{proof}

-The existence of smooth Calabi-Yau threefolds $X_{5}$, $X_{7}$ and $X_{10}$ with the computed topological invariants was previously conjectured from the view point of Calabi-Yau equations in \cite{van2}.
+The existence of smooth Calabi--Yau threefolds $X_{5}$, $X_{7}$ and $X_{10}$ with the computed topological invariants was previously conjectured by C. van Enckevort and D. van Straten from the viewpoint of Calabi--Yau equations in \cite{van2}.
 Regrettably it has not been settled yet whether they are simply connected or not.